risk-first/website/risks/Complexity-Risk.md

 # Complexity Risk

-[Complexity Risk](Complexity-Risk.md) is the [risk](../thinking/Glossary.md#risk) to your project due to its underlying "complexity". <!-- tweet-end --> This section will break down exactly what we mean by complexity, and where it can hide on a software project, and look at some ways in which we can manage this important risk.
+[Complexity Risk](Complexity-Risk.md) is the [risk](../thinking/Glossary.md#risk) to your project due to its underlying "complexity". <!-- tweet-end --> This section will break down exactly what we mean by complexity, where it can hide on a software project and look at some ways in which we can manage this important risk.

 ## Codebase Risk

-We're going to start by looking at _code you write_: the size of your code-base, the amount of code, the number of modules, the interconnectedness of the modules and how well-factored the code is.
+We're going to start by looking at _code you write_: the size of your codebase, the amount of code, the number of modules, the interconnectedness of the modules and how well-factored the code is.

 ![Complexity Risk and Codebase Risk](../images/generated/risks/complexity/complexity-risk.png)